Let’s try a quick exercise. Close your eyes. When you hear the word “hacker,” what do you think about?

 At the deep end of the dark side of hacking are state-sponsored attackers.
 State-sponsored hacking is government-approved (though not publicly), whether via cyberespionage or large-scale breach.
-Growing evidence points to both China and Russia as major offenders, including recent attacks on the Democratic National Committee.
+Growing evidence points to both China and Russia as major offenders, including attacks on the Democratic National Committee and attempts to interfere with the 2016 election.
 Even the United States has gotten its hands dirty.

-At the tip of this evil pyramid are cyberterrorists, who are also often state-sponsored.
-Cyberterrorism is the politically motivated use of computers and information technology to cause widespread fear and disruption.
+At the tip of this evil pyramid are cyberterrorists, who are also often state-sponsored, but whose intentions are to strike fear into the hearts and minds of the public.
+Cyberterrorism is the politically motivated use of computers and information technology to cause widespread distress and disruption.
 It has the potential for crippling critical infrastructure, military, and national security, as well as destabilizing the financial sector.
 Cyberterrorists look for more than financial gain, and the results of their efforts put lives at stake.
 If you’re looking for the real monsters, look no further.

 Yet, despite the multitude of malicious hackers, the truth remains that the root of hacking is not in evil.
 And the stereotypes that persist are wrong on multiple levels.
 Not only do they cast a fully negative light on hackers who make their life’s work protecting others, but they also severely underestimate the nefarious capabilities of those who seek to profit at the cost of others—no matter how high.